ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/ambaviz.md

 AMBA Viz is a component of [Arm Hardware Success Kits](https://www.arm.com/products/development-tools/success-kits).

-It is available to download at [Arm Product Download Hub](https://developer.arm.com/downloads/view/HWSKT-KS-0002).
+It is available to download at the [Arm Product Download Hub](https://developer.arm.com/downloads/view/HWSKT-KS-0002).

 You can download AMBA Viz as an individual standalone component, or you can download the complete Success Kits.